HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Experimental Details

 To avoid an elliptical obstacle centered at $(c_x, c_y)$ with its radii $r_x, r_y$, one could consider the following CBF candidate:

-where $l$ is is the distance of the body center from the differential drive axis of the unicycle system.
-However, it is not a valid CBF since the safety condition~\eqref{eq:cbf_constraint} does not depend on the control input (i.e., $\nabla h_\text{ellipse}(x)^\top g(x)=0 \;\;\forall x$).
-Instead, we can exploit an higher-order CBF (HOCBF) given by
+where $l$ is the distance of the body center from the differential drive axis of the unicycle system.
+However, it is not a valid CBF since the safety condition~\eqref{eq:cbf_constraint} does not depend on the control input (i.e., $\nabla h_\textup{ellipse}(x)^\top g(x)=0 \;\;\forall x$).
+Instead, we can exploit a higher-order CBF (HOCBF) given by